jonjack/rust-demo-apps/project-structures/multiple_binaries/README.md

 This project demonstrates how to scope multiple binaries into a single project.

-You can build all binaries at he same time or individually.
+You can build all binaries at the same time or individually.

 ```sh
 cargo build